 The proposed red flag bills are being touted by democrats as being relatively moderate for gun-control measures.
 Proponents point out that these laws are aimed at reducing gun trafficking, violence, accidents, and suicide.
 However, many argue that ‘dangerous’ individuals will still be free to commit crimes even after being disarmed.

 Have you been charged with a gun-related offense?
 Have you had your guns taken from you?
-You should contact van der Veen, Hartshorn and Levin to speak with an experienced and knowledgeable firearms attorney in Philadelphia, PA.
+You should contact van der Veen, Hartshorn, Levin & Lindheim to speak with an experienced and knowledgeable firearms attorney in Philadelphia, PA.
 Our team is experienced in representing clients charged with gun-related offenses.
 We stay abreast with the latest changes and developments in the law.
 We will explain your rights and the options available to you.
 We will help you better understand red flag laws in Pennsylvania as well as any other laws that may be of concern.
 Get in touch with us today to schedule your consultation.